• Skip to main content

 Chillon Castle is well known as Switzerland’s most visited historic monument and has a rich history dating back to the 12th century, having been under the control of the House of Savoy, then Bernese authorities, and now the canton of Vaud.

-Sandy Huntley, Château de Chillon, Switzerland
+Sandy Huntley in a window alcove seat overlooking Lake Geneva, Château de Chillon, Switzerland

-The castle has served various roles, including as a military fortification, prison and residence.
+The castle has served various roles, including as a military fortification, prison, and residence.

 It is a popular tourist destination with approximately 50 rooms open to visitors, including the dungeons that inspired Lord Byron’s poetry.